 It’s hard to believe that 2017 is coming to a close and 2018 is almost here.
 As part of our end of year wrap up, here are some of the highlights that we would like to share with you.

 Engineering is the business of changing things, ostensibly for the better.
 The change aspect is not contentious.
 Who decides what’s ‘better’ is the primary source of mischief.
-In a free society, this responsibility is morally and primarily placed on the individual, subject always to the caveat that you shouldn’t damage your … Read More